CRYL/CRYL.github.io/_publications/variational-entanglement-analysis.md

 citation:
 ---

-This work is done when I was a research intern in [IQC, Baidu Research](https://quantum.baidu.com/about).
+This work was done when I was a research intern in [IQC, Baidu Research](https://quantum.baidu.com/about).

 We use variational method to estimate Schmidt decomposition, and the seperability of mixed states.

 [Download paper here](https://arxiv.org/abs/2109.10785)

-To be published in Phys.
-Rev. Applied.

-Recommended citation: Chen, R., Zhao, B., Wang, X., "Near-term Efficient Quantum Algorithms for Entanglement Analysis" <i>Phys.
+Citation: Chen, R., Zhao, B., Wang, X., "Near-term Efficient Quantum Algorithms for Entanglement Analysis" <i>Phys.
 Rev. Applied<i>. ??, 2023.